-- 6.1.
-The restrictions imposed due to the COVID-19 pandemic meant that the majority of planned audit work was completed remotely for a second year.
-The team have adapted well to this way of working so my annual opinion has not been limited in any way by the restrictions. - 6.2.
-On the basis of the audit work performed in 2021/22, my opinion is that the Council has a framework of controls in place that provides adequate assurance regarding the organisation's governance framework, internal controls, and the management of key risks.
+6.1.
+On the basis of the audit work performed in 2022/23, my opinion is that the Council has a framework of controls in place that provides adequate assurance regarding the organisation's governance framework, related internal controls, and the management of key risks.

-- 6.3 The actions identified during the audit work carried out did not impact on the overall governance arrangements of the Council. - 6.4.
-Furthermore, I can confirm that there were no fraud issues to report to the external auditors for the financial year. - 6.5.
-My opinion has not been limited by any shortfall in resources, absence of skills, or any limitation of scope of internal audit activity that would adversely affect my ability to form an opinion. - 6.6.
+- 6.2.
+The actions identified during the audit work carried out did not impact on the overall governance arrangements of the Council. - 6.3.
+Furthermore, I can confirm that there were no fraud issues to report to the external auditors for the financial year. - 6.4.
+My opinion has not been limited by any shortfall in resources, absence of skills, or any limitation of scope of internal audit activity that would adversely affect my ability to form an opinion. - 6.5.
 In coming to my opinion, I have not relied on assurance from any other assurance providers.